 by Kathy Kelly

 (Greenville, North Carolina, USA)

-I wanted to share my experience snorkeling in Rangiroa, Tahiti.
+I wanted to share my experience snorkeling in Rangiroa, Tahiti in August 2015.
 We traveled over from Moorea.
 We were told the snorkeling would be excellent.

 I am not sure I would have traveled all this way for the snorkeling alone (unless you are honeymooning or special anniversary - it is isolated and romantic and expensive) but really worth it if you also dive and have one of those really great days!

 I listed the fish I saw in Moorea on a comment on this page.